Net Worth

 Personal Life

-What we do know about Kimmo’s personal life, is that he has a home in Chicago and owns various businesses, including restaurants in his home country of Finland.
+What we do know about Kimmo’s personal life is that he has a home in Chicago and owns various businesses, including restaurants in his native Finland.

 He is seen as a national treasure in his homeland and was recently inducted into the IIHF Hall of Fame to great fanfare by his local fans.